-Swiss gym subscriptions climb beyond pre-pandemic levels
+Memberships in Swiss gyms surpass pre-pandemic levels

-On average, people worked out 1.3 times a week last year, according to an industry association survey.
+On average, people in Switzerland worked out 1.3 times a week last year, according to an industry association study published on Tuesday.

 This content was published on